Advancing your education doesn’t mean starting over

-Whether you want to advance in your current line of work or jump into a brand new career, the Bachelor of Applied Science and Multidisciplinary Studies can help you get a jumpstart on your goals.
+Whether you want to advance in your current line of work or jump into a brand new career, the Bachelor of Applied Science and Interdisciplinary Studies can help you get a jump start on your goals.

 Talk to a student program coach today to understand how to use your previous credits to get a jumpstart in your degree.
 Students can use Applied Science (AAS) Associate degree credits towards the Bachelor of Arts in Applied Science (BAS).
 Technical (Tech) credits can apply to the BAS tech credit requirements and foundation credit requirements.